What happened to Drones? Where is the drone market heading?

 But the 4.9% growth over the 2017 holiday season represents a tepid expansion.

-As with all expensive personal consumer product categories, consumer drones appear to be showing the tendency to start fast and slow rapidly.
+As with all expensive personal consumer product categories, consumer drones appear to have a tendency to start fast and slow rapidly.

 Professional drone registration growth has been scorching.
-However, that is from a low base in 2016 of only 8,416 drones.
+However, that is from a low base of only 8,416 drones in 2016.

 The market dynamics are still strong in the professional segment.
 The 14.3% market growth for the two months from October to date would still represent a hot compound annual growth rate of 80%+ and reflect increased demand.